 wlanWaveformGenerator with a non-HT format configuration object.
 In this example an object is configured to generate a beacon packet of 20 MHz bandwidth, 1 transmit antenna and BPSK rate 1/2 (MCS 1).

 cfgNonHT = wlanNonHTConfig; % Create a wlanNonHTConfig object cfgNonHT.PSDULength = mpduLength; % Set the PSDU length in bytes % The idle time is the length in seconds of an idle period after each % generated packet.
-The idle time is set to the beacon interval. txWaveform = wlanWaveformGenerator(bits, cfgNonHT, 'IdleTime', beaconInterval*1024e-6); Rs = wlanSampleRate(cfgNonHT); % Get the input sampling rate
+The idle time is set to the beacon interval. txWaveform = wlanWaveformGenerator(beacon, cfgNonHT, 'IdleTime', beaconInterval*1024e-6); Rs = wlanSampleRate(cfgNonHT); % Get the input sampling rate